Gets the primary clipboard of the widget.

 The computed expand value uses either the expand setting explicitly set on the widget itself, or, if none has been explicitly set, the widget may expand if some of its children do.

-Translates the given @point in @widget's coordinates to coordinates relative to @target’s coordinate system.
+Translates the given point in widget's coordinates to coordinates in target’s coordinate system.

-In order to perform this operation, both widgets must share a common ancestor.
+In order to perform this operation, both widgets must share a a common ancestor.
+If that is not the case, out_point is set to (0, 0) and false is returned.

 Creates a new Pango::Context

-font options, font description, and base direction for drawing
+font options, font description, and base direction set.

 See also Gtk::Widget#pango_context